json-api/json-api/format/index.md

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.
-* an object containing `"type"` and `"id"` members for non-empty to-one relationships.
+* a "linkage object", which is an object containing `"type"` and `"id"` members, for non-empty to-one relationships.
 * an empty array (`[]`) for empty to-many relationships.
-* an array of objects each containing `"type"` and `"id"` members for non-empty to-many relationships.
+* an array of linkage objects for non-empty to-many relationships.

 > Note: Resource linkage in a compound document allows a client to link together all of the included resource objects without having to `GET` any